 Have Your Travel Documents With You and Ready

--Remember to bring your passport, any required visas, airline and cruise tickets, but do not pack them in your checked bags at any time.
+Remember to bring your passport, any required visas, vaccination cards, airline and cruise tickets, but do not pack them in your checked bags at any time.
 You may be required to show your continuing or return travel documents to immigration officials.

--Credit cards are widely accepted and ATMs will normally accept your credit and debit cards.
+Credit cards are widely accepted and ATMs will normally accept your credit and debit cards.
+We have had problems with some store cards, such as COSTCO, accepting foreign charges.
+Please have more than one card handy.

 Do Your Family and Friends Know Where You Are?